 - Optimization of website for Mobile trafficOptimizing your site on the mobile device is the single largest trend to watch out for and implement in 2015.
-With mobile searches taking priority over desktop ones, a responsive web design, a mobile sitemap and optimization of embedded images and videoare the primary need of the hour.It is also equally important that other than tracking regular metrics, mobile search metrics are closely tracked.
+With mobile searches taking priority over desktop ones, a responsive web design, a mobile sitemap, and optimization of embedded images and video are the primary need of the hour.It is also equally important that other than tracking regular metrics, mobile search metrics are closely tracked.
 This will enable you to figure out what is working and what is not and making changes proactively.

 - Optimizing your website for not just Google but other search engines wellWhile optimizing for Google is essential, it is also time to keep a close watch on the market share of other search engines.
 Several new developments seem to suggest this.
 With Firefox dumping Google in favor of Yahoo as the default search engine and Google’s deal with Safari drawing to a close, ignoring the other search engines is taking a myopic view of the search engine landscape.
 It will become increasingly important to optimize your website for engines such as Yahoo Bing, DuckDuck Go, to name a few.

 Also Read: Are You Advertising on Bing, Yet?

-Developing a ROI focused approach
+Developing an ROI focused approach

-While for long SEO Companies have focused energies on keyword rankings, it is time to change focus to the return on investment being generated by your SEO efforts instead of just tracking the ranking reports to see in which keywords you rank on the top.
+While for long SEO Companies have focused energies on keyword rankings, it is time to change focus to the return on investment being generated by your SEO efforts instead of just tracking the ranking reports seeing in which keywords you rank on the top.
 Ultimately it is not the ranking on a specific keyword that will impact your business but the returns in terms of actual conversions and sales that your SEO campaign is delivering.

 - Rise of semantic searchesIn fact the focus is increasingly shifting from specific keywords to semantic searches.
-The focus therefore has to be more on context than specific keywords as Google algorithms are changing.
+The focus, therefore, has to be more on context than specific keywords as Google algorithms are changing.
 For SEO specialists, this means that instead of thinking about specific keywords alone, they need to think of the context of search, use of related terms, synonyms etc to ensure that they feature in search results.

 - Developing an effective social media strategyAt one time, social media was used by marketers to merely publish their content.
 Today, however, it is an important channel to engage with audiences.Social Media engagements can not only result in converting traffic to customers but also create brand evangelists who will in turn create more sales channels.

-In the past ranking of content was heavily determined by the site on which the content was found.
+- Building an Author Rank In the past ranking of content was heavily determined by the site on which the content was found.
 Now, additionally, the writer’s authority and following play an important role in the ranking of content.
 It is therefore time to build on your author rankings for the content to enjoy higher rankings in Google.

-If creating backlinks was at one time the buzzword, the focus is clearly on“earning” those links now.
+- “Earning” LinksIf creating backlinks was at one time the buzzword, the focus is clearly on“earning” those links now.
 This is made possible by creating enduring relationships.
 This can be done in many ways, be it reaching out to influencers to seek their point of view or following them on social media.